askalione/Structr/wiki/Navigation.md

-# Structr.Navigation
+# Navigation

-Structr.Navigation package is designed to implement a navigation menu (nav bar) or/and breadcrumbs in your ASP.NET application.
+**Structr.Navigation** package is intended to help organize navigation menu (nav bar) or/and breadcrumbs in ASP.NET Core application.

 ## Installation